heig-lherman/dai-pw01/README.md

 This is a CLI that allows you to apply some operations on text and binary files.

+## Dependencies

+### commons-codec

+To simplify the processing of encoding files as base64, we are using the `commons-codec` utility library from Apache which provides a simple API to encode and decode data in various formats.

 ## Build the JAR

 To build the JAR, run the following command from the root of the repository: